grab/engineering-blog/_posts/2023-06-01-pii-masking.md

 For the immediate next steps, we are going to enhance this design with an in-house product based on [AWS Macie](https://aws.amazon.com/macie/) to automatically detect the PII that would have fallen through the cracks.
 Caspian, Grab’s data lake team and one of Coban’s sister teams, has built a service that is already able to detect PII data in relational databases and data lake tables.
 It is currently being adapted for data streaming.

-In the longer run, we are committed to take our privacy by design posture to the next level.
+In the longer run, we are committed to taking our privacy by design posture to the next level.
 Indeed, the PII masking described in this article does not prevent a bad actor from retrieving the consistent hash of a particular individual based on their non-PII data.
 For example, the target might be identifiable by a signature in the masked data set, such as unique food or transportation habits.

 A possible counter-measure could be one or a combination of the following techniques, ordered by difficulty of implementation: